 The I-864 serves to prove you have the financial means to live in the U.S. without needing welfare or financial benefits from the U.S. government.

-The U.S. citizen or permanent resident who filed the immigrant petition for you must be the sponsor who signs and submits the I-864 on your behalf.
-Sponsors are also required to file federal income tax returns for the three most recent years (if required by law) and submit their last year’s tax returns with the I-864, regardless of their income level.
+The U.S. citizen or permanent resident who filed the Form I-130 immigrant petition for you must be the sponsor who signs and submits the I-864 on your behalf.
+Sponsors are also required to file their federal tax returns for the three most recent years (if required by law) and submit their last year’s tax returns with the I-864, regardless of their income level.
 In some situations, a joint sponsor or substitute sponsor is required and allowed.

 The I-864 is a legally enforceable contract with the U.S. Government in which the sponsor, joint sponsor or substitute sponsor agrees to support the immigrant at a minimum annual income level.
 In the contract, they also agree to reimburse any federal or state agency that provides a means-tested benefit to the immigrant.